A printed glossary is available in the book, published July 2018: Rise, Shine, Be Woke (available on Amazon and iBooks).

 Ideas matter.
 Language matters.
 Human unity matters.
 The goal of the Anti-racism Digital Library and Thesaurus (ADL) is to describe anti-racism in all its fullness iin order to increase human unity.
-We seek to fuel the scorching of race and ignite cooperation for justice and peace by discovering, crafting, evolving, and making available a new vocabulary for describing complex humanity, The International Anti-racism Dictionary-Thesaurus.
-The Library and Thesaurus can be used in everyday language and for assigning subject headings in library catalogs and databases.
+We seek to fuel the scorching of race, racialization, racism and ignite cooperation for justice and peace by discovering, crafting, evolving, and making available a new vocabulary for describing complex humanity, The International Anti-racism Dictionary-Thesaurus.
+The Library and Thesaurus can be used in everyday language and for assigning subject headings in library catalogs and indexing databases.
 The Glossary is a first step towards developing a Dictionary-Thesaurus.
-Terms and phrases, when completed, will describe people and anti-racism policies, strategies, and movements, not just in the U.S.A. but in the global arena as well.
+Terms and phrases, when completed, will describe people and anti-racism actions, behaviors, values, policies, strategies, and movements, not just in the U.S.A. but in the global arena as well.

 Some Library of Congress Subject Headings (LCSH) based on Coleman’s study of The Representation and Treatment of “Anti-Racism” in Bibliographic Information Systems and Knowledge Structures are also listed.
 They are based on findings which were reported at the Annual Conference of the American Theological Librarians Association (ATLA), June 2016.

 Feedback is invited.
 If you would you like to contribute terms, help in completing the definitions, or participate in any other way in the development of the vocabulary and the library, please contact Anita Coleman [charis dot coleman at gmail dot com].

 Alphabetical List of Terms